Three Years Ago

 And so I did, at least until reality came and shattered the myth.

-These days I'm able to catch myself before going too far down the anxiety rabbit hole.
+These days I'm able to catch myself before going too far down the old anxiety rabbit hole.
 That was the old me.
 My perspective shifted three years ago.
-I'm still the same person I was before, stuck with the same limitations and quirks that have always afflicted me, but I'm a little wiser now, a lot more mellow, and better equipped to deal with the challenges life throws at me.
+I'm still the same person I was before, stuck with the same limitations and social quirks that have always left me with so few friends.
+Yet I'm a little wiser now, a lot more mellow, and better equipped to deal with the challenges life throws at me.
 The pinprick stresses of daily life still get to me - of course - though nothing like before.

 I ask myself,